UCSD-E4E/PyHa/README.md

 | `filename` | string | Name of the audio clip file. |
 | `isolation_parameters` | dict | Python Dictionary that controls the various label creation techniques. |

+This function returns a dataframe of automated labels for the audio clip based on the passed in isolation technique.

 ### `threshold`

 This function takes in the local score array output from a neural network and determines the threshold at which we determine a local score to be a positive ID of a class of interest.
 Most proof of concept work is dedicated to bird presence.
 Threshold is determined by "threshold_type" and "threshold_const" from the isolation_parameters dictionary.